 This blueberry and tomato salad is a simple summer side made with ripe tomatoes, fresh blueberries, goat cheese, and drizzled with balsamic vinaigrette.

-As stated above, there’s really only a week or so each summer when you can make this salad of blueberries and tomatoes and really do it justice.
-We swooned to it for the first time last year when blueberries were having a bonzer season, and we swooned to it again this season.
-Actually, we couldn’t restrain ourselves from making it multiple times in the span of a couple weeks—and helping ourselves to seconds each time of the sweet blueberries, the acidic tomatoes, and the tangy feta.
-So we remedied that.
-Oh, and, uh, we may also have swapped mint for the basil without any regrets.
+There is a week or so around the middle of summer when both fresh blueberries and summer tomatoes hit their peak.
+That’s the only time to make this salad.
+The recipe’s easily multiplied to serve two, three, four, or more.
+I think it looks prettiest when the salad is plated.
+[Editor’s Note: We swooned to it for the first time last year when blueberries were having a bonzer season, and we swooned again several days later seeing as we couldn’t restrain ourselves from making it multiple times in the span of a couple weeks—and helping ourselves to seconds each time of the sweet blueberries, the acidic tomatoes, and the tangy feta.
+Oh, and we may also have swapped mint for the basil without any regrets.
 But that’s just us.
 It’s summer, after all, so don’t think too hard about these optional tweaks.
-Just do feels—and tastes—right to you.
+Just do feels—and tastes—right to you.]–Mairlyn Smith

-Blueberry and Tomato Salad Recipe
+Blueberry and Tomato Salad

 - 1 cup lightly packed baby arugula (optional)

-- 1 or 2 really ripe tomatoes, preferably heirloom, any color, cored
+- 1 or 2 really ripe tomatoes preferably heirloom, any color, cored

-- 1/4 cup fresh blueberries, rinsed and dried
+- 1/4 cup fresh blueberries rinsed and dried

 - 2 tablespoons crumbled goat’s milk feta cheese